ivan-kleshnin/cyclejs-examples/README.md

 # CycleJS examples

-Subjective followup to an [official repo](https://github.com/cyclejs/examples).
+Subjective followup to the [official repo](https://github.com/cyclejs/examples).

-Examples are grouped into lessons and placed in narrative order.
+Examples are grouped into lessons and placed in narrative order.<br/>
-They are meant to be reviewed one by one, sequentially.
+They are meant to be reviewed one by one, sequentially.<br/>
 The best way of learning is comparison.
-And to compare you just diff files.
+And to compare you just diff files.<br/>

 ## Install